TanmoySG/logsmith-monitor/libraries/js/logsmith/README.md

 ## Support for Logsmith Monitor

 Logsmith Monitor (or simply Monitor) is a stand-alone logging Server for multi-component apps.
-Read about logsmith-monitor [here]().
+Read about logsmith-monitor [here](https://github.com/TanmoySG/logsmith-monitor).

 LogsmithJS supports logging to Monitor.
 It pro creation of Publishers and Context

-### Configurations
+### Monitor Configurations

 There are some specific connfigurations that are required to log to logsmith monitor.
 A basic and minimum configuration has the following fields, along with the configurations mentioned above.